 As a technology, MIMO is a key component of recent data transfer protocols, vastly improving speeds of the latest Wi-Fi and mobile technologies.
 It has also very recently been used to allow a massive improvement in radar capabilities, enabling ultra-high resolution location tracking at previously unheard of costs.

 How will the ultra-high resolution radar data help track people and assets?
-We are developing novel algorithms to give our sensors ‘smart’ capabilities, allowing them the ability to give context to the scenes they capture, and allowing them to make decisions without human-input.
+We develop novel algorithms and machine learning engines to give our sensors ‘smart’ capabilities, allowing them the ability to give context to the scenes they capture, and allowing them to make decisions without human-input.